rails/rails/guides/source/action_controller_overview.md

 end
 ```

-The method simply stores an error message in the flash and redirects to the login form if the user is not logged in.
-If a "before" action callback renders or redirects, the controller action will not run.
-If there are additional action callbacks scheduled to run after that one, they are also cancelled.
+The method stores an error message in the flash and redirects to the login form

-In this example, the action callback is added to `ApplicationController` and thus all controllers in the application inherit it.
-This will make everything in the application require the user to be logged in to use it.
-For obvious reasons (the user wouldn't be able to log in in the first place!), not all controllers or actions should require this.
-You can prevent this action callback from running before particular actions with [`skip_before_action`][]:
+if the user is not already logged in.
+When a `before_action` callback renders or
+redirects (like in the example above), the original controller action is not
+run.
+If there are additional callbacks registered to run, they are also
+cancelled and not run.

+In this example, the `before_action` is defined in `Applicationcontroller` so
+all controllers in the application inherit it.
+That implies that all requests in
+the application will require the user to be logged in.
+This is fine except for
+the "login" page.
+The "login" action should succeed even when the user is not
+logged in (to allow the user to log in) otherwise the user will never be able to
+log in.
+You can use [`skip_before_action`][] to allow specified controller
+actions to skip a given `before_action`:

 ```ruby
 class LoginsController < ApplicationController